mokalux/gideros_ultimate_samples_2025/README.md

 My contribution here, is bringing most of them back to life and running on latest **Gideros 2025.3+**.

-Most projects in here have a license, please act accordingly.

 I have been programming using Gideros and Gideros Studio for almost 7 years now and counting...